 Wednesday, April 22th, 2020

-Local funeral homes are ten times busier than normal; they are six to eight weeks behind.
+Local funeral homes are ten times busier than usual, and running six to eight weeks behind.
 The refrigerated morgue trucks keep humming.